Felix Alvarado: Move to flyweight

 Alvarado was booked to face Luis Cerrito Hernandez (10–5–1) in Managua, Nicaragua on 21 May 2022, in his first fight at flyweight.
 He won the fight by a fourth-round knockout, after knocking Hernandez down in both the second and fourth rounds.

 On 8 September 2022, the reigning IBF flyweight champion Sunny Edwards was ordered to enter into negotiations with Alvarado for a mandatory title defense.
-The championship bout took place on 11 November, in London, England.
+The championship bout took place on 11 November, in Sheffield, England.
 Alvarado lost the fight by unanimous decision, with scores of 115–113, 115–113 and 116–112.

 On 12 January 2023, the IBF ordered Alvarado to face the sanctioning body's third ranked flyweight contender Cristofer Rosales in a flyweight title eliminator.
 As they failed to reach an agreement, a purse bid was called and won by Alvarado's MP Promotions and M&R Boxing with a bid of $2,500.

+Alvarado challenged IBF flyweight champion Masamichi Yabuki at Aichi Sky Expo in Tokoname, Japan, on 27 December 2025, losing by stoppage in the 12th round.

+He announced his retirement from professional boxing in August 2026.